Tide gauge

-A tide gauge is a device for measuring the change in sea level relative to a vertical datum.
+A tide gauge is a device for measuring the change in instantaneous sea level, including periodic tides and long-term sea level rise, relative to a vertical datum.
 It is also known as a mareograph, marigraph, and sea-level recorder.

 When applied to freshwater continental water bodies, the instrument may also be called a limnimeter.
+Stream gauges may record water level, discharge, or both.

+In general, a water level sensor may be used in arbitrary bodies, such as reservoirs or a tank.

 Operation

 Sensors continuously record the height of the water level with respect to a height reference surface close to the geoid.
 Water enters the device by the bottom pipe (far end of the tube, see picture), and electronic sensors measure its height and send the data to a tiny computer.

 Historical data are available for about 1,450 stations worldwide, of which about 950 have provided updates to the global data center since January 2010.
 At some places, records cover centuries; for example Amsterdam has data dating back to 1700.

 When it comes to estimating the greater ocean picture, new modern tide gauges can often be improved upon by using satellite data.

 Tide gauges are used to measure tides and quantify the size of tsunamis.
 The measurements make it possible to derive the mean sea level.
 Using this method, sea level slopes up to several 0.1 m/1000 km and more have been detected.

 A tsunami can be detected when the sea level begins to rise, although warnings from seismic activity can be more useful.